Duke-GCB/GCB-Dockerfiles/README.md

 ### Docker Hub Credentials

-To push to Docker Hub, the client must login with `docker login`.
-Docker Hub suggests using a dedicated build account and granting it access to your organization, so we have adopted that convention here, creating a dedicated user and a **cibuild** team.
+For the CI service to push to Docker Hub, it must login with `docker login`.
+It uses the username/password set in the above variables.

+To avoid using personal account credentials, we use a Docker Hub account created just for this purpose.
+This account is a member of the **cibuild** team, which has write access to the docker repos.

 ### Testing